catherinebshaw/Budget-Tracker/README.md

 ## Technology Used

 The budget tracker is a node.js solution using express, logger, mongoDB and compression packages.
 The main database is a mongoose database with indexedDB storage utilized while offline.
-The application is deployed on heroku using mango atlas.
+The application is deployed on heroku using mango atlas and can be launched by clicking on the live site link below.
+The application will open in the browser.

 ## Mock Up